Gold

 Pride of Princess S. (aka Lobo) out of a dark red chestnut mare, Sal's

-Good Sugar Baby (far right).
+Good Sugar Baby (FAR right).
 At left, her color as a 10 month

-old filly; near right, her color as she matured.
+old filly; NEAR right, her color as she matured.

 This